-No. Sub-objective Strategy score Measures the sub-o which support bjective Predicted outcomes by 2030 from Strategy (based on 3-hour AM peak model outputs) 4.1 Minimise the impact of transport on air quality • and Rail n Walking/Cycling, Bus neasures which provide es to the car and lly: Transport emissions of PM10 will be reduced by the Strategy, primarily due to less bus use relative to rail and urban HGV controls - ROAD4 Traffic management on local authority roads benefitting small numbers in the residential areas where ROAD5 Traffic management on strategic roads standards for this pollutant will not be exceeded.
+No. Sub-objective Strategy score Measures which support the sub-objective Predicted outcomes by 2030 from Strategy (based on 3-hour AM peak model outputs) 4.1 4.1 Minimise the impact of transport on air quality • All of the Walking/Cycling, Bus and Rail measures which provide alternatives to the car and additionally: Transport emissions of PM10 will be reduced by the Strategy, primarily due to less bus use relative to rail and urban HGV controls - ROAD4 Traffic management on local authority roads benefitting small numbers in the residential areas where ROAD5 Traffic management on strategic roads standards for this pollutant will not be exceeded.
 ROAD8 Management of parking, waiting & loading The assessment of NO 2 show higher numbers of people ROAD11 Reducing vehicles' environmental impacts will be exposed to higher concentrations than will see a reduction - hence a small FRT2 Management of Heavy Goods Vehicles disbenefit accrues to this element.
 FRT3 Planning for Distribution and Servicing Note however that no improvement in the FRT4 Low emission freight vehicles environmental impacts of road vehicles (e.g. due to electric/alternative fuel FRT6 Strategic freight routing usages) compared to the TDM1 Traffic control measures 'Do Minimum' scenario is assumed in the assessment TDM3 Road use charging work.
-4.2 Minimise the impact of transport on • n around delivery of ture such as: The relatively low number of infrastructure schemes water quality BUS7 Bus Rapid Transit on new alignments in the Strategy means there are RAIL1 DART Underground only minor negative impacts against surface-water, RAIL4 Maynooth line electrification and extension coastal, and transitional systems.
+4.2 Minimise the impact of transport on • n around delivery of ture such as: The relatively low number of infrastructure schemes on new alignments in the water quality BUS7 Bus Rapid Transit Strategy means there are RAIL1 DART Underground only minor negative impacts against surface-water, RAIL4 Maynooth line electrification and extension coastal, and transitional systems.
 The Strategy is considered to have neutral RAIL5 South East line removal of constraints impacts against River Management Plans, the aims of the Water Framework RAIL7 Metro North Directive and groundwater RAIL8 Metro West systems, due to the limited need for new river crossings.
 RAIL9 Green line Metro upgrade and extension